Beetroot Humous

 • You can use ready cooked beetroot from the supermarket but try and use the non-pickled variety.

 • I use raw beetroot that I cook.
 You don’t need to take the skins off.
-Give them a good scrub with a vegetable brush, put in a pan with water (enough to cover the beetroots) and bring to the boil.
+Give them a good scrub with a vegetable brush.
+Add to a pan with water (enough to cover the beetroots) and bring to the boil.
 Cook for about 25-30 mins (depending how big they are).
 Drain and let them cool before adding to the hummus.
 The skin will come off easily now, so you can remove before adding (or just leave on for extra fibre!).

 • If you have the time, add a couple of ice cubes on the final blend to get it extra smooth.